 Tips from our pharmacists for people taking the medication

-› Enbrel (Etanercept) lowers the your immune system's ability to fight infections, so it's important to let your doctor know if you come down with a fever, cough, or notice flu-like symptoms.
+› Enbrel (etanercept) lowers your immune system's ability to fight infections including tuberculosis (TB), fungal, viral, and bacterial infections.
+Your doctor will check for TB and hepatitis B before starting Enbrel (etanercept).
+Let your doctor know if you come down with a fever, cough, or notice flu-like symptoms before or during treatment.

 › Enbrel (etanercept) can cause redness, rash, swelling, itching, or bruising at the site of injection.
 Do not inject into skin that's already red, bruised, or irritated.
 Rotate your injection areas to avoid skin reactions.